ClarkFieseln/IPRadar2ForLinux/READ_ME.txt

    Enter the sudo password when asked.
    The generated file ipradar2 will be inside the folder /dist_exec

-7) Now you can now execute the file ipradar2 from the terminal: if you want to use the virtual environment type first: source IPRadar2_venv/bin/activate if you have not yet restarted or logged out after step 5), you may need change your default group again: newgrp wireshark now step into folder dist_exec with "cd dist_exec" and run the program with:
+7) Now you can execute the file ipradar2 from the terminal: if you want to use the virtual environment type first: source IPRadar2_venv/bin/activate if you have not yet restarted or logged out after step 5), you may need change your default group again: newgrp wireshark now step into folder dist_exec with "cd dist_exec" and run the program with:
            ./ipradar2
        (in this case no firewall rules will be added because you don't have root privileges) or with:
            sudo ./ipradar2
        (button Show Map disabled - root cannot open browser => open the .html file from the file explorer or terminal instead, and no sounds supported - root cannot play different sounds at the "same" time) Of course you can also just double-click on the executable file to run it.
-   If you select the option to "run in a terminal" you will be able to see the output when directed to the console.
+   If you select the option to "run in a terminal" you will be able to see the output when it is directed to the console.

 8) Check the Code Project article IPRadar2 that explains how to use the Windows version of the tool, which is similar: https://www.codeproject.com/Articles/5269206/IP-Radar-2